Cyanilux/ShaderGraphVariables/README.md

 ### Known Issues :
   - If a 'Get Variable' node is connected to the vertex stage, it can cause shader errors if fragment-only nodes are used by the variable (e.g. cannot map expression to vs_5_0 instruction set)
-  - If a node uses a DynamicVector/DynamicValue slot (most math nodes) it currently will default to Vector4.
-If you want Float, pass the value through the `Float` node before connecting!
+  - If a node uses a DynamicVector/DynamicValue slot (most math nodes) and it's output type changes, it won't update the type of Register Variable nodes that are already connected.
+The type of the variable node only changes when its port is changed.